ezra-fast/Ubique/README.md

 1. Establish C2 Contact over TLS
 2. Establish persistence via SSH keys and cron jobs
-3. Establish a secondary presence on the victim
+3. Confirm persistence has been established on the victim
-4. Wait to stage modules supplied by the C2
+4. Loop, waiting to stage modules supplied by the C2

 GitHub based C2 communications require a fine-grained personal access token to read instructions and modules.
 Based on the functionality of some modules, a write access token may be necessary.